 Teachers use a range of methods to help prevent bullying and to establish a climate of trust and respect for all.
-They use drama, role-play, stories etc., within the formal curriculum, to help students understand the feelings of bullied children, and to practise the restraint required to avoid lapsing into bullying behaviour.
-PSD, Religious Education, visits, assemblies and circle time all provide opportunities to praise, reward and celebrate the success of all children, and help create a positive atmosphere.
+They use drama, role-play, stories etc., within the formal and Character Education curriculum, to help students understand the feelings of bullied children, and to practise the restraint required to avoid lapsing into bullying behaviour.
+Life Skills lessons, Religious Education, visits, assemblies and circle time all provide opportunities to praise, reward and celebrate the success of all children, and help create a positive atmosphere.
 Staff avoid the use of teaching materials or equipment which may give a negative view of any group based on their ethnicity, sexual orientation, physical ability, race, religion or culture.